 That is exactly what pubes protect us from.
 They form a cover and save your princess’ part from pathogenic intervention and infection.
 So, if you have been removing the hair off for hygienic reasons, don’t.

-It just takes some water and a mild soap to wash the area every time you take a bath and shave the hair enough so that they don’t interfere with your clothing.
+It just takes some water and mild soap to wash the area every time you take a bath and shave the hair enough so that they don’t interfere with your clothing.

 Your pubes work as shock absorbers as well.
 They protect your female part when you indulge in harsh activities like cycling because it reduces the possibilities of damage down there.